dreadflopp/dreadsskyrimbuild/content/Mod Installation/Gameplay.md

 ## Camping & Survival

 {{% notice info %}}
 There are three supported survival mods to choose from.
 If you want to use a survival mod, choose either the official *Creation Club Survival Mode*, *SunHelm* or the minimalistic mod *The Frozen North*.
 In the future the guide may change to only support SunHelm.
-The author of SunHelm has stated that the next major version will probably require a new game if you previously have had Sunhelm installed.
+The author of SunHelm has stated that version 3 (the latest version) of SunHelm requires a new game if you previously have had SunHelm installed.
 {{% /notice %}}

 ### Camping Lite (Special Edition)